cyberark/conjur/design/authenticators_health_api.md

            "ok": true
         }
         ```
-    1. In case some of the authenticators aren't healthy:
+    1. In case some of the authenticators aren't healthy, a response with code 500 (more info [here](authenticators_health_api.md#response-code-for-unhealthy-authenticators)) and the following body:

         ```
         {